CommanderAstern/ChargeSwap/README.md

 Blockchain technology, combined with IoT, provides a solution to problems related to the storage of battery information.
 It would allow for immutable storage of information such as age and treatment of the battery, as well as the sources of energy used to charge it.
 Additionally, smart contracts on the blockchain could be used to facilitate efficient swapping of batteries at charging stations.

 ## Technologies Used:

+- Polygon: for scalability, lower transaction fees, and faster speeds
+- Push Protocol: for communications, notifications
+- IPFS: to store the metadata for the batteries used
+- Biconomy: used for social login and reducing the steps taken in UX